Athens to Monemvasia to Athens Itinerary

 A seven-night yacht charter from Athens to Monemvasia to Athens takes you to stunning Greek Islands.
-The itinerary combines the Saronic Gulf, Peloponesse, and Cyclades Islands.
+This route combines the Saronic Gulf, Peloponesse, and Cyclades Islands.

 Please note that this is only a sample itinerary.
-Your Captain will work with you to design an itinerary that suits your interests and desires.
+Your Captain will work with you to design a trip that suits your interests and desires.

 Day 1 | Athens to Poros – 29 NM